WillEastbury/Utilities/WhiteBoard/README.md

-# A handy script for classifying and grouping whiteboard data on export.
+# A handy script for classifying and grouping Microsoft Whiteboard data on export.

 ## Usage